Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

   * **Newton:** Newton's method.
 The Hessian and the gradient of the sum-over-states of the active--active classical Coulomb energies (Q_a-a) are computed.
 This is the default for calculations with more than two states.
-Note that Q_a-a may decrease within the minimum number of cycles defined by `CMSI` if a step is too big.
-After the minimum number of cycles, a smaller step will be taken to ensure that Q_a-a increases, and an extra cycle will always be taken even when a smaller step is used.
+Note that Q_a-a may decrease within the minimum number of cycles defined by `CMMI` if a step is too big.
+After the minimum number of cycles, a smaller step will be taken to ensure that Q_a-a increases, and an extra cycle will always be taken if a smaller step is used.
   * **Jacobi:** Jacobi's method.
 States are rotated in pairwise succession, and a trigonometric function is used to fit such rotation to find the maximum.
 This is the default for calculations with two states.